Ballista: Roman weaponry

 After the absorption of the Ancient Greek city-states into the Roman Republic in 146 BC, the highly advanced Greek technology began to spread across many areas of Roman influence.
 This included the great military machine advances the Greeks had made (most notably by Dionysus of Syracuse), as well as all the scientific, mathematical, political and artistic developments.

 The Romans adopted the torsion-powered ballista, which had by now spread to several cities around the Mediterranean, all of which became Roman spoils of war, including one from Pergamon, which was depicted among a pile of trophy weapons in relief on a balustrade.

-The torsion ballista, developed by Alexander, was a far more complicated weapon than its predecessor and the Romans developed it even further, especially into much smaller versions, that could be easily carried.
+The torsion ballista, developed by Alexander, was a far more complicated weapon than its predecessor and the Romans developed it even further, especially into much smaller versions that could be easily carried.

 Early Roman ballistae

-The early Roman ballistae were made of wood, and held together with iron plates around the frames and iron nails in the stand.
+The early Roman ballistae were made of wood and metal, and held together with iron plates around the frames and iron nails in the stand.
 The main stand had a slider on the top, into which were loaded the bolts or stone shot.
 Attached to this, at the back, was a pair of 'winches' and a 'claw', used to ratchet the bowstring back to the armed firing position.

 The slider passed through the field frames of the weapon, in which were located the torsion springs (rope made of animal sinew), which were twisted around the bow arms, which in turn, were attached to the bowstring.

 Drawing the bowstring back with the winches twisted the already taut springs, storing the energy to fire the projectiles.
 The bronze or iron caps, which secured the torsion bundles were adjustable by means of pins and peripheral holes, which allowed the weapon to be tuned for symmetrical power and for changing weather conditions.

 The ballista was a highly accurate weapon (there are many accounts of single soldiers being picked off by ballistarii), but some design aspects meant it could compromise its accuracy for range.
 The maximum range was over 500 yd, but the effective combat range for many targets was far shorter.

 The Romans continued the development of the ballista, and it became a highly prized and valued weapon in the army of the Roman Empire.

 It was used, just before the start of the Empire, by Julius Caesar during his conquest of Gaul and on both of his campaigns in subduing Britain.